-EU hands Liberia 42 mn euros to cut maternal mortalityNovember 8th, 2012 in Health /
+EU hands Liberia 42 mn euros to cut maternal mortalityNovember 8, 2012 in Medicine & Health / Health

 The European Commission on Thursday pledged 42 million euros to Liberia's president and Nobel peace laureate Ellen Johnson Sirleaf to help halve one of the world's highest maternal mortality rates.

 With 770 women per 100,000 dying due to causes linked to childbirth, Liberia has the world's seventh worst maternal mortality rate but hopes to bring it down to 375.
 Britain in comparison sees 12 such deaths per 100,000 and is in 146th place.